 The Birth of Marketing Email

-The date was May 1, 1978, when Gary Thuerk, a marketing manager at Digital Equipment Corporation (DEC), sent the first mass marketing e-mail.
-The email was sent to 400 customers over the Arpanet (precursor to today’s internet), which was two decades before most Americans would have an e-mail address.
+The date was May 1, 1978, when Gary Thuerk, a Digital Equipment Corporation (DEC) marketing manager, sent the first mass marketing e-mail.
+The email was sent to 400 customers over the Arpanet (precursor to today’s internet), two decades before most Americans would have an e-mail address.

 Thuerk wanted to create interest in DEC’s new VAX computer systems, considering his message as “e-marketing.”
-He said, “We wanted to reach as many people as possible to let them know about the new system.”
+He said, “We wanted to reach as many people as possible to inform them about the new system.”
 At the time, receiving a marketing message via computer was a complete novelty.

 The email worked!
-Thuerk’s marketing effort resulted in $13 million worth of sales for the new DEC systems.
+Thuerk’s marketing effort generated $13 million worth of sales for the new DEC systems.
 From the start, email proved to be an effective channel for direct marketing.

 Granted, good email marketing today is very different from 1978.
 It’s even different from just twenty years ago.
 With the right data, email marketers can understand the context of how, where, and when customers open an email, while delivering personalized marketing campaigns.